jjttcc/cl-music-player/README.md

-Command-Line Music Player currently only runs on Linux, although it may be straightforward to port it to other UNIXes, including OS X.  A Windows port is probably possible, especially if cygwin is used.
+Command-Line Music Player currently only runs on Linux, although it may be straightforward to port it to other UNIXes, including OS X.  A Windows port is probably possible with some work, especially if cygwin is used.

 Dependencies